microsoft/MIDI/README.md

 | Settings and Related Tools | Github Install | Microsoft Store on Windows, WinGet |
 | Documentation and Samples | Github | Microsoft Learn / Docs |

 **When will components be considered "production"?** The bar in Windows is very high for any big changes (especially anything which may break compatibility) to an API that has shipped in-box, so we want to ensure the API and service are truly production-ready before including them in-box.
-This will be based on stability/readiness/performance, with input from stakeholders including AMEI, and not necessarily a specific timeline (although we do need to support partner product launches).
+This will be based on stability/readiness/performance, with input from stakeholders including AMEI, and not necessarily a specific timeline (although we do need to support partner product launches, and we do have broad milestone dates).

+## Building MIDI 2.0 Products

+First, if you are building a commercial MIDI 2.0 product, we strongly encourage you to [become a corporate member of the MIDI Association](https://midi.org/about).
+Doing so will support MIDI development, provide access to the corporate member forums where most of the discussions happen, access to in-progress transports and updates, the ability to shape the future of MIDI, and if your product qualifies, the right to use the MIDI logo.

+We encourage you to begin building your products using the information in this repo.
+If you run into any problems with your products integrating with the implementation here, please be sure to open an issue if you believe it is a bug or omission, or have a discussion about it on Discord.

+For planning purposes, we expect to have a first version of the full MIDI 2.0 stack out near the end of this year.
+We'll update everyone as that gets more solid.

 ## License